A BIT ABOUT YARRABIN FIRE

 Yarrabin is also a locality near the junction of the Cudgegong and Meroo Rivers, some 35 Kilometres west of the town of Mudgee in the Central Tablelands of New South Wales in Australia.

-‘Yarrabin Cultural Connections’ is named after this place because of the strong cultural connection that my family has to surrounding Country there.
+"Yarrabin Fire is named after this place because of the strong cultural connection that my family has to surrounding Country there".

-Den is passionate about the 'bush' and actively practices his culture.
-He has become a Cultural Burning Practitioner as the Founding Director of Koori Country Firesticks Aboriginal Corporation.
+Den is passionate about 'Country' and actively practices his culture.
+He has become a Cultural Burning Practitioner as the Founding Director of Koori Country Cultural Fire Aboriginal Corporation.
 Den has drawn on his experience as both a Professional Firefighter for NSW National Parks & Wildlife Service and Cultural Burning knowledge passed on to him from Elders in Cape York in Queensland and Far Western New South Wales.

-Den has been ‘going bush’ for the past 10 years learning from his Cultural Teachers and Senior Elders.
-Yarrabin Cultural Connections are now ready to share knowledge along with stories, song, dance as well as artworks that relate to it.
+Den has been ‘going bush’ for the past 15 years learning from his Cultural Teachers and Senior Elders.
+Yarrabin Fire is ready to share Cultural Burning knowledge along with stories, song, dance as well as artworks that relate to it.